beerose/blog/content/posts/stripe-with-blitz/post.md

 Even if `invoice.paid` event comes first, I still want to create a new entry and then update missing data on `customer.subscription.updated` and `customer.subscription.created`.

-Even though the data I get from `invoice.paid` is of type Stipe.Invoice, and from the remaining two, I get `Stripe.Subscription`, the code will look fairly similar, somehow like this:
+Even though the data I get from `invoice.paid` is of type `Stipe.Invoice`, and from the remaining two, I get `Stripe.Subscription`, the code will look fairly similar, somehow like this:

 ```ts
 case "customer.subscription.created":